christinecha/gridfolio/README.md

 }
 ```

-These are essentially Block-specific styles that are overriding the default Style Guide.
+These are essentially Block-specific styles that are overriding the default Style Guide (a.k.a. ```gf_styles```).
 Which is a nice segue to the next section ---

 #### Customizing the Design